tumagonx/nwjs_docs_old/about-node.js-server-side-script-in-node-webkit.md

 ### Template Engine

-For template engine, node.js guys have always been comfortable with rendering at server side and then send result to clients.
+For template engine, node.js developers have always been comfortable with rendering at server side and then send result to clients.
 In node-webkit everything is at client side, you don't need to render the template and then feed it to node-webkit, you could just render everything after the page is loaded.

 The basic idea is: use the template engine to generate contents on the fly, and then append dynamic contents into the DOM. like this: